-And this act of the brain causes us to paralyze, and we end up not taking the trade.
+And this act of the brain causes us to be paralysed, and we end up not taking the trade.
 And usually, this trade will move as expected, creating more worry and disappointment for the trader.

 Is there a way to overcome this problem?

 Yes, there is a way.
 And it is the only path to overcome the problem.
 It lies in adopting a mindset called “each and every trade counts.”

 Let’s take an example of a pregnant woman expecting a baby.
 We all know the pain woman goes through the whole nine months—lack of sleep, vomiting, tiredness, and so on.